 *Additional requirement for Knowledge First Financial student beneficiaries:

 - Five of the ten scholarships, including the Arnold Edinborough Award, are designated for students who are beneficiaries of a Knowledge First Financial RESP.
 The student should have received at least one (1) Education Assistance Payment from their Knowledge First RESP.

 For more information, please visit: https://knowledge-first-financial.scholarshipscanada.com

 Lincoln M. Alexander Award

-Criteria: Awarded to a 16 to 25 year-old student who has been nominated by either there high school or by a community organization for demonstrated exemplary leadership in eliminating racial discrimination.
+Criteria: Awarded to a 16 to 25-year-old student who has been nominated by either their high school or by a community organization for demonstrating exemplary leadership in eliminating racial discrimination.

 Luciana Spring Mascarin Bursary Program http://www.sbhao.on.ca/programs-services/scholarships-bursaries/mascarin-bursary